JLV4/JLV4/README.md

 Ever since my early youth, I've been enamored with computer science principles such as data analytics, machine learning, and artificial intelligence.
-Because of this, I've majored in Computer Science at the University of Illinois-Chicago and have earned my degree as of May 2026.
+Because of this, I've majored in Computer Science at the University of Illinois-Chicago and have earned my Bachelor of Science degree with a concentration in software engineering as of May 2026.
 Some of my favorite programming languges inclue javascript, python, and c++.
 My long-term goal is to work as a software engineer and then to matriculate to graduate school specializing in a related field where I can also pursue research.
 <!---
 JLV4/JLV4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.